AssassinManager/assassinmanager/README.md

 To get a a fully working env similar to dev:
 * Setup drupal
-* Import either database dumps to the db you setup drupal to
-** assassin_db.sql is the DB before features are turned on
-** assassin_db_features.sql has all features on
+* Import either database dumps to the db you setup drupal to ** The assassin_db.sql is the DB before features are turned on ** The assassin_db_features.sql has all features on
 * Copy the .htaccess to drupal's root dir
 * Enable Clean URLS

 Development process
 ==========
-* Use Asana for bug tracking & communication
+* Use Asana for bug tracking & communication*